uvalib/thetaper/_posts/2019-04-18-welcome-to-no-big-deal-news-and-links-about-the-cost-value-and-sustainability-of-big-journal-bundles.md

 ## Sharing Information Is Key

-A key source of dysfunction in the market for scholarly resources is the separation of the user of these resources (you, if you’re part of the UVA community) from the purchaser (the University, via the Library’s collections budget).
+A key source of dysfunction in the market for scholarly resources is the separation of the user of these resources (you, if you’re part of the research community here at UVA) from the purchaser (the University, via the Library’s collections budget).
 As the Library considers whether and how to change the way it invests in resources like Big Deals, we will share what we are learning from our own analyses.
 We have already published an initial set of [budget disclosures](https://www.library.virginia.edu/collections/disclosures) that show what we are spending on our biggest journal packages, and how often (or how rarely...) some titles in these packages are actually used by our faculty.
 We have an even richer set of bibliometric data from the last 10 years or so that tells us not only which articles were read at UVA, but also which were cited, and where our faculty publish.
 All of this can help us get a clearer picture of the value of our biggest deals.

 We will also be looking to you, our user community, to learn what you value and how you use the collections we build for you.
 In the meantime, these regular news updates and issue briefs are one way that we will share what we know and the stories we are following in this changing landscape.